 The machine, known as CHIMERA (or Combined Heating and Magnetic Research Apparatus), will be located at UKAEA’s new Fusion Technology Facility in South Yorkshire, UK.

-When it opens in 2022, CHIMERA will be the only device in the world able to subject critical fusion component prototypes to the combination of high heat flux with static and pulsed magnetic fields within a vacuum or inert atmosphere – conditions that will be faced in large fusion devices such as ITER, and in future commercial plants.
+When it opens, CHIMERA will be the only device in the world able to subject critical fusion component prototypes to the combination of high heat flux with static and pulsed magnetic fields within a vacuum or inert atmosphere – conditions that will be faced in large fusion devices such as ITER, and in future commercial plants.

 Key fusion in-vessel components like the blanket, divertor and diagnostic modules are expected to be tested.
 Optical Digital Image Correlation and laser metrology will be used to map 3D surface deformations and damage due to the harsh testing environment.
 In addition to providing invaluable test results, these and other techniques will be used to generate and synchronise component digital twins – predictive models and simulations that will be crucial to the design and qualification of future fusion power plants.
 This ‘virtual qualification’ is a key strand of CHIMERA’s capability and will enable virtual testing of components under conditions that cannot be recreated in an experiment.